nick-brown/Angular-Motto/README.md

 What's this for?
 ================

-The repository is designed to be a resource/learning aid based off of Todd Motto's [AngularJS styleguide](https://github.com/toddmotto/angularjs-styleguide) that you can pull into your own projects and quickly reference how logic should be written in a dummy project environment.
+The repository is designed to be a resource/learning aid based off of Todd Motto's [AngularJS styleguide](https://github.com/toddmotto/angularjs-styleguide) that you can pull into your own projects and quickly reference how logic should be written following the guidelines.
 It provides simple examples which have been taken from the styleguide and puts them into a real structure that has been thoroughly commented with remarks made in the guide.

 ### Information on structure